anishdeena/domain-hunter/README.md

 # Domain Finder

-A short-domain hunting tool dressed in Windows 3.1 clothing.
+Searches for short available domains so you don't have to manually check them one by one.

-Pick a TLD, set your character count, hit Go — available domains stream in as they're found, each one a click away from registration.
+You pick a TLD, pick how many characters you want, and hit Go.
+It checks domains against DNS and streams the results back as it finds them.
+Available ones link straight to Namecheap so you can grab them.

-Built for the kind of person who refreshes WHOIS lookups at 2am hoping a four-letter .ai just expired.
+The whole thing is styled like Windows 3.1 because why not.

 ---

 ## What it does

-- Scans for available domains by TLD (`.ai` or `.com`) and character length (2–6 letters)
+- Finds available `.ai` and `.com` domains between 2 and 6 characters long
-- Streams results in real time — no waiting for a full batch to finish
+- Results stream in live as they're checked, you don't wait for everything to finish
-- Links each available domain directly to Namecheap for purchase
+- Available domains link to Namecheap for purchase
-- **Readable filter** skips unpronounceable garbage like `bxqz` or `xyzz` so you only see domains a human could actually say out loud
+- Has a "readable only" filter that throws out unpronounceable junk like `bxqz` or `xyzz`

-## The UI
+## The look

-Beveled borders.
-Navy title bars.
-System gray everything.
-A taskbar with a clock.
+Beveled borders, navy title bars, system gray, a taskbar with a clock at the bottom.
+It looks like it runs on a Compaq Presario but it's actually a Next.js app checking live DNS under the hood.

-It looks like something you'd find on a Compaq Presario — but it's checking live DNS and streaming results through a modern Next.js backend.
-The results scroll in like a terminal feed, green for available, red for taken.
+Available domains show up green, taken ones show up red.
+They scroll in like a feed as the scan runs.

 ---